 You’re probably thinking, “Invisalign sounds great, but is it really worth the cost?”
-It’s true that it tends to be more expensive than braces, and for teens or young adults, the retainer may prove breakable and easy to misplace.
+It indeed tends to be more expensive than braces, and for teens or young adults, the retainer may prove breakable and easy to misplace.
 However, many Invisalign; users find that the device allows them to live a more “normal” life while straightening their teeth.

 - Eat whatever you want; unlike with braces, which can break if you consume sticky or hard foods, you can take your retainer out while you eat so it won’t be damaged.

 - Remove the device whenever you want, although it’s recommended that you wear it most of the time.

 - Virtually invisible, unlike chunky braces; Invisalign is great to wear in public.
 Most people probably won’t even notice a difference.